TDAILab/tutorial-template/docs/source/start.rst

 Select a project you want to initialize and click its button, you will move a selected project page.
 After that, click the "Home" button on the left-hand side of the screen.
 Next, you fill out this page.

-You click on the dark blue "Initialize Project" button.
+* Base API : The URL written in the "Value" field output by the deployment
-Base API : The URL written in the "Value" field output by the deployment API token : Access_Token
+* API token : Access_Token
-Github App ID : Github App ID ust created.
+* Github App ID : Github App ID ust created.
-Secret Name in Secret Manager : KEYPAIR_NAME in "secret_manager.sh".
+* Secret Name in Secret Manager : KEYPAIR_NAME in "secret_manager.sh".
-GitHub Name : Your GitHub account name
+* GitHub Name : Your GitHub account name

 .. _target to image: